Public liability insurance

 For protection against compensation culture

 The rise of 'no win, no fee' services has caused an increase in public liability claims, which could lead to a case even if you’ve done nothing wrong.
-Although PL isn't a legal requirement in the UK, it's particularly important if your business involves interaction with members of the public, suppliers or contractors.
+Although public liability insurance isn't a legal requirement in the UK, it's particularly important if your business involves interaction with members of the public, suppliers or contractors.

 To cover damage at your office